ikeraguero/ikeraguero/README.md

 <h2>What I Do</h2>

-🚀 Projects: I love working on projects that allow me to put in practice what I learn.
+🚀 Projects: I love working on projects that allow me to put what I learn into pratice.
 Check my pinned repositories below! <br>
 💡 Interests: Web Development <br>
 📚 Learning: Currently diving deep into JavaScript and Web Development concepts. <br>
 <br>